-25. The project participants develop a monitoring plan before validation using the Monitoring Plan Sheet and the Monitoring Structure and Procedures Sheet in the corresponding Monitoring Spreadsheet of the methodology(ies) applied.
-The monitoring plan utilizes data and estimates from the National Forest Monitoring System or from any relevant sub-national monitoring system, as appropriate.

-- 26. The project participants input estimated values for each parameter in the Monitoring Plan Sheet (Input Sheet).
-The Input Sheet consists of a table of parameters to be monitored ex post, and a table of parameters to be fixed ex ante, which together provide a complete listing of the data that needs to be collected for the project. - 27.
-The project participants provide information on each of the following items for each parameter specified in the Monitoring Plan Sheet in line with the applied methodology(ies), and may provide detailed information specific to the proposed project to the contents given in the applied methodology. - (a) Estimated values: Provide the estimated values of the parameter for the purpose of calculating emission reductions ex ante; - (b) Monitoring option for each data and parameter: Select one of the following options; - (i) Option A: Based on public data which is measured by entities other than the project participants (Data used: publicly available data such as official statistics, IPCC Guidelines, commercial and scientific literature, etc.); - (ii) Option B: Based on the amount of transaction which is measured directly using measuring equipments (Data used: commercial evidence such as invoices); - (iii) Option C: Based on actual measurement using measuring equipments (Data used: measured values). - (c) Source of data: Provide the source of data used or to be used.
-Clearly indicate the type of data source (e.g. official statistics, surveys, measured value, etc.) and the spatial level of data (e.g. local, regional, national, international), if applicable; - (d) Measurement methods and procedures: Provide a short description of how the parameters are to be measured/calculated including the Quality Assurance/Quality Control (hereinafter referred to as "QA/QC") procedures applied. - (e) Monitoring frequency: Describe the monitoring frequency (e.g. continuously, annually). - 28.
-The project participants ensure that data monitored and required for verification and issuance be kept and archived electronically for the period of project implementation. - 29.
-In the Monitoring Structure and Procedures Sheet, the project participants describe the operational and management structure to be implemented in order to conduct monitoring, clearly indicating the roles of personnel and organizations, and set out in detail the procedures for data collection, archiving and reporting, and QA/QC. - 30.
-The project participants appoint a person who is responsible overall for the monitoring, including preparation of the monitoring report, and managing and archiving of data.
-The person responsible for monitoring:
+- 25. Project participants develop before validation a monitoring plan using Monitoring Plan Sheet and Monitoring Structure Sheet in the corresponding Monitoring Spreadsheet of the methodology applied.
+The monitoring plan utilizes data and estimates from the National Forest Monitoring System or from any relevant sub-national monitoring system, as appropriate. - 26.
+Project participants input estimated values for each parameter in the Monitoring Plan Sheet including those fixed ex ante for parameters not to be monitored. - 27.
+Project participants also describe the following items for each parameter specified in the Monitoring Plan Sheet in line with the applied methodology(ies).
+Project participants may add detailed information specific to the proposed project to the contents given in the applied methodology. - (a) Estimated values: Provide the estimated values of the parameter for the purpose of calculating emission reductions ex ante; - (b) Monitoring option: Select an option from below; - Option A: Based on public data which is measured by entities other than the project participants (Data used: publicly recognized data such as statistical data and specifications); - (ii) Option B: Based on the amount of transaction which is measured directly using measuring equipments (Data used: commercial evidence such as invoices); - (iii) Option C: Based on the actual measurement using measuring equipments (Data used: measured values). - (c) Source of data: Provide the source of data used or to be used.
+Clearly indicate the type of data source (e.g. official statistics, surveys, measured value, etc.) and spatial level of data (e.g. local, regional, national, international), if applicable; - (d) Measurement methods and procedures: Describe how the parameters are to be measured/calculated including Quality Assurance/Quality Control (hereinafter referred to as "QA/QC") procedures applied.
+If the parameter will be measured, describe the equipments to be used to measure it, including details on accuracy level, and calibration information (frequency, date of calibration and validity) in line with section 4.3 below; - (e) Monitoring frequency: Describe the monitoring frequency (e.g. continuously, annually). - 28.
+The project participants ensure that data monitored and required for verification and issuance be kept and archived electronically for two years after the final issuance of credits.

-- (a) Ensures the quality of the monitoring report and the structure and procedure for producing the report; - (b) Oversees and coordinates all the monitoring activities.
+- 29. In the Monitoring Structure Sheet, the project participants describe the operational and management structure to be implemented in order to conduct monitoring.
+The project participants establish and clearly indicate the roles and responsibilities of personnel, institutional arrangements, and procedures for data collection, archiving and reporting. - 30.
+The project participants appoint a person who is responsible for overall monitoring activity including preparation of the monitoring report, and managing and archiving of data.
+The responsible person for monitoring: - (a) Ensures the quality of the monitoring report and the structure and procedure for producing such a document; - (b) Appoints a person(s) responsible for managing monitoring points, when necessary, to collect data and maintain and control measuring instruments (including calibration/regular inspection) at monitoring points.